Lonely Sentinel, Wanaka, New Zealand

 "How would I know?
 It's what I saw, how I felt about what I saw (which is affected by your expectations, mood, alertness and relative comfort) or what I've made from what I saw."
 In truth it's usually easier to say yes.

-I made the image up close with my Nikon 14-24mm lens on the fabulous D800e camera.
+I made the image up close with my Nikon 14-24mm lens on the fabulous Nikon D800e camera.

 The tree itself is actually quite small and, depending upon the tide, might only be about 30 careful paces off the shoreline.
 I wore overboots over my hiking boots for that extra level of waterproofness.
-And they worked a treat, keeping my feet dry for the return journey.
+And they worked a treat, keeping my feet dry during the entire photography session.

 A few hours earlier I visited a photography gallery in town.
 A very strong image of The Wanaka Tree, also made under similar lighting conditions, caught my eye.
-It was made from much further away than mine with a telephoto lens, to compress the distance between the tree and the background, in a way that really highlighted the relationship between the tree and a distant island (barely noticeable in my image).
+It was made from much further away than mine with a telephoto lens, which compressed the impression of distance between the tree and the background, in a way that really highlighted the relationship between the tree and a distant island (barely noticeable in my image).

 Location, Location, Location